I have, for the company I work for, been looking into third party email providers.

 - And more

-Mailchimp decided they didn’t like this innocent hobby of creating look alikes and threatened him with law suite if he didn’t take the PSD of their interface down.
+Mailchimp decided they didn’t like this innocent hobby of creating a look alike and threatened him with a law suite if he didn’t take the PSD of their interface down.

 Consequently he had to…